schuyleresprit/vcl/pages/reflections.md

 ___Mckel Ferrol___
 --------
-Working on the Digital Humanities project which was being issued by Create Caribbean was a very eventful and demanding experience.
+<div align="justify">Working on the Digital Humanities project which was being issued by Create Caribbean was a very eventful and demanding experience.
 Trying to balance doing school work and working on the project was hard at first but after a while, I got accustomed and adapted to doing both.
 Another difficult task was trying to keep up with the deadline Dr. Esprit set for us.
 But with perseverance and putting enough hours into doing the work I was able to keep on track with the deadlines.

 Firstly, we had to enter books found by Caribbean authors via the internet into a management software called Zotero.
 Dr. Esprit separated the task between the interns from the 1800s to the present.
 I was given the years 1991-2000.
 Doing this was relatively easy as all I had to do was find books either on Amazon, Good reads, or Worldcat and enter them into Zotero.
 I found that using Worldcat was the easiest and most efficient way of finding books from a particular author.
 In this section of the intern project, I learned that you will have to keep track of all the books you and others have collected.
 I also learned that I need to have good communication with the other interns to see what they added and what they needed help with.